 Even when securities prices are rising generally, performance can be affected by investment style and mix of asset classes.
 For example, many of the equity investment strategies in our Asset Management business share a common investment orientation towards relative value investing.
 We believe this style tends to outperform the market in some market environments and underperform it in others.
 In particular, a prolonged growth environment, as we have seen over the last several years, may cause some of our investment strategies to go out of favor with some clients, advisors, consultants or third-party intermediaries.
-In addition, all of our investment strategies are actively managed strategies tend to be higher than those charged for passively managed strategies.
+In addition, all of our investment strategies are actively managed strategies which seek to outperform relative to a benchmark or generate an absolute return.
+Management fees for actively managed strategies tend to be higher than those charged for passively managed strategies.
 The perception that actively managed strategies have, on average, underperformed relative to passively managed strategies over time, combined with greater pressure on clients to acquire asset management services at lower costs, has contributed to increased trends toward passively managed investment strategies.
 This, in turn, may adversely affect demand for our strategies or result in fee pressure on our business overall.
 In combination with poor performance relative to peers, changes in personnel, challenging market environments or other difficulties, the underperformance of our investment style may result in significant client or asset departures or a reduction in AUM.